sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 ### Add a custom CRM connector

+Add a custom connector in one of the following ways:

+#### Power Automate

-1. Follow the steps in [Add a connection](/power-automate/add-manage-connections#add-a-connection) to find and add the
+1. Follow the steps in [Add a connection](/power-automate/add-manage-connections#add-a-connection) to find and add the custom CRM connector.
 1. Specify the required information.
 A connection is created.

-### Add a custom CRM using API calls
+#### Add a custom CRM using API calls

 1. Create a new [flow](/power-automate/get-started-logic-flow) in Power Automate.
 1. Add the HTTP action and specify the required parameters such as the URL, method, and headers.
 In **Parameters** > **Authentication** set the **Authentication Type** to **Basic** and specify the **Username** and **Password**.

 Your HTTP action can send and receive JSON requests and responses.

-### Add a custom CRM using webhooks
+#### Add a custom CRM using webhooks

 Set up webhooks in your custom CRM to facilitate incremental data synchronization.
 Webhooks trigger notifications upon the creation, update, or deletion of a record.